serhuz/dropwizard-morphia/README.md

 Currently the only available type is `uriConfig`.
 A `mongodb://` uri is used to connect to Mongo. `dbName` can be retrived from uri, if it is specified.
 Otherwise you'll have to set `dbName` inside `mongo` explicitly.

 Available Morhpia settings:
-- storeNulls (boolean) Enables/disable storing `null` values in Mongo
+- storeNulls (boolean) Enables/disables storing `null` values in Mongo
-- storeEmpties (boolean) Enables/disable storing empty values in Mongo
+- storeEmpties (boolean) Enables/disables storing empty values in Mongo
 - enableValidationExtension (boolean) Add Hibernate Validator interceptor to Morphia
+- ignoreFinals (boolean) Specifies whether Morphia will ignore final fields
+- useLowerCaseCollectionNames (boolean) Specifies whether Morphia should use lowercase letters for collection names

 ## Example
 Example app with a bit of Morphia usage is available [here](https://github.com/serhuz/dropwizard-morhia-example)